 Following the death of Christopher Parsons, Head of the BBC Natural History Unit and WLT Trustee, Sir David Attenborough (WLT Patron) launched a memorial appeal on behalf of WLT which raised a magnificent £20,000.
 This enabled Fundación Jocotoco, WLT’s first partner organisation in Ecuador, to purchase two and a half square miles of rainforest adjoining their existing Tapichalaca Reserve.

 The Christopher Parsons Rainforest Reserve now protects species such as Spectacled Bear, Ocelot and Jaguar, as well as an astonishing variety of birds and orchids.
 The reserve stands as a spectacular and appropriate memorial to a man who worked so tirelessly for the natural world.

 Instead of a gift of flowers, you can remember someone by helping regenerate lost rainforest and planting trees that will grow and flourish for years to come.

 Commemorate a loved one by planting trees in their honour through WLT’s Plant a Tree Appeal.
-Your dedicated trees will flourish in a protected nature reserve in Brazil.
+Your dedicated trees will flourish in a protected nature reserve in Ecuador.

 Only fragments of the Atlantic Rainforest remain but your trees will help extend this habitat for threatened animals, like the Jaguar and Woolly Spider Monkey.
-You can even visit the Guapi Assu Reserve where your trees have been planted and see the rich diversity of this beautiful haven for wildlife.
+You can even visit the Jorupe Reserve where your trees have been planted and see the rich diversity of this beautiful haven for wildlife.

 Each tree will only be dedicated once, though trees are not marked in any way.
 If you wish to plant five trees or more then you will receive a personalised in memory certificate and pack suitable to pass on to the family or friends of the person you are remembering.
 Donate to plant trees in memory.